pwerner1995/LQR2/README.md

 * ...

 Description:
-LQR is an alcohol inventory application for store owners to log in and track their inventory as well display their inventory to users.
-Users who dont log in are able to search and find liquor wine or beer of their choice and see which store has it in stock .
+LQR is an alcohol inventory application for store owners to log in and track their inventory as well as display their inventory to users.
+Users who don't log in are able to search and find liquor wine or beer of their choice and see which store has it in stock.

 Demo: https://www.youtube.com/watch?v=piVRjzmqBrA&t=50s